-Sensei Adam Rostocki is the founder of The Cure Back Pain Network, but more importantly, he is a fellow back pain sufferer.
-Sensei has been researching back pain for over 25 years to date, since suffering with terrible lower back issues as a teenager.
+Sensei Adam Rostocki is the founder of The Cure Back Pain Network, as well as Editor-in-Chief of our various websites.
+Sensei has been researching back pain for over 30 years to date, since suffering with terrible lower back issues as a teenager.
 Sensei is a life-long martial artist, fitness professional and patient rights advocate, specializing in assisting those with chronic health issues.
-Sensei is a noted life coach and the author of several books.
+Sensei is a noted pain coach and the author of over a dozen books.

 Sensei has been actively studying traditional Asian medical practices for many years, including extensive training abroad in Japan and Thailand.
 Sensei focuses on internal energy systems, for self defense and healing, as well as meditation, qigong, tai qi and zen philosophy.
 Sensei founded The Combined Martial Arts Institute and The Inner Dragon Schools of Self Defense.